lgonzalezrouco/pti/goREST/README.md

 ```
 Rebuild, run and open http://localhost:8080/endpoint/1234 in your browser.

+Let's try also to call the server with curl:

+	curl -H "Content-Type: application/json" http://localhost:8080/endpoint/1234

 Let's now add a new endpoint that accepts JSON as input.
 First of all add the following struct:
 ```go
 type RequestMessage struct {